George Bisset (footballer)

 George Bisset (born 10 March 1943) is a former Australian rules footballer.

-Footscray

 He played as a rover and spent most of his career at Footscray.
+He was often referred to as "Wee Georgie" Bisset because of his diminutive size.

+Footscray career

 1969 Brownlow Medal

 In 1969, Bisset came second to Fitzroy's Kevin Murray by one vote.

 Bisset had been reported for striking Carlton's Ian Robertson during the 12 July 1969 match against Carlton; and, although evidence was given that Bisset had punched Robertson (who had also been reported for striking Bisset) at least six times, the charge against Bisset was not sustained.

 As a result of being reported, Bisset was not eligible to receive Brownlow votes (for the best player amongst the fairest) for that match; and, given that he had more than 30 "disposals" and had kicked 6 goals, it was very likely that he would have received, at least, one vote.

 Team of the Century

-He is a half forward in Footscray's official Team of the Century.
+He is a forward pocket in Footscray's official Team of the Century.